NYU-RTS/rts-docs/docs/hpc/08_ml_ai_hpc/04_tensorflow.md

 	    /bin/bash -c "source /ext3/env.sh; python mnist_classify.py --batch-size-per-replica=32 --epochs=15"
 ```
 :::note
-Be sure to change `NetID` in the above scipt to your NetID.
+Be sure to change `NetID` in the above script to your NetID.
 :::

 Submit the job as follows: